 New Students: Welcome to WSU!

 The Access Center provides accommodations and services to incoming and current WSU students with disabilities, psychological or medical conditions, or temporary injuries that limit their access to the WSU environment.
-Some examples of the accommodations and services we provide are testing accommodations (e.g reduced distraction testing environment, and extended time), Access to lecture material, alternative print media, and assistive technology.
-We also assist interested students with time management and organizational skill development.
+Some examples of the accommodations and services we provide are testing accommodations (e.g. reduced distraction testing environment, and extended time), access to lecture material, alternative print media, and assistive technology.

-Below you will find links that detail our complete new student procedures and documentation guidelines.
+Below you will find links to our applications and our new student procedures and documentation guidelines.

 All communications from our office will go directly to your WSU Email address, NOT your MyWSU message system.
 If you have not done so, please authenticate your account to begin using your WSU email account.